 - Make Ahead & Freezing Instructions: The pie dough can be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 You can pre-bake the crust ahead of time too.
 See end of step 2.
 To freeze, cool baked quiche completely, then cover tightly with a couple sheets of aluminum foil and freeze for up to 3 months.
 Thaw in the refrigerator or on the counter, then bake at 350°F (177°C) for 20-25 minutes.

 - Pie Crust: Both linked pie crust recipes make 2 crusts.
 You only need 1 crust for this pie, so freeze the 2nd half for another use.

 - Mini Quiche: Here is my mini quiche recipe and instructions.

 - Whole Milk & Heavy Cream: Use this combination for best taste.
 If desired, use 1 cup of half-and-half instead.

-- Cheese: Some favorites include feta cheese, goat cheese, white cheddar cheese, Swiss cheese, and gruyere.
+- Cheese: Some favorites include feta cheese, goat cheese, cheddar cheese, white cheddar cheese, Swiss cheese, and gruyere.